-COUPON: (a) The annual rate of interest that a bond's issuer promises to pay the bondholder on the bond's face value. (b) A certificate attached to a bond evidencing interest due on a payment date.

-DEALER: A dealer, as opposed to a broker, acts as a principal in all transactions, buying and selling for his/her own account.

-DEBENTURE: A bond secured only by the general credit of the issuer.

-DELIVERY VERSUS PAYMENT (DVP): The delivery of securities with an exchange of money for the securities.
+- a.
+The annual rate of interest that a bond's issuer promises to pay the bondholder on the bond's face value. - b.
+A certificate attached to a bond evidencing interest due on a payment date. - 12.
+Dealer: A dealer, as opposed to a broker, acts as a principal in all transactions, buying and selling for their own account. - 13.
+Debenture: A bond secured only by the general credit of the issuer. - 14.
+Delivery versus Payment (DVP): The delivery of securities with an exchange of money for the securities.